Check out the manual adams-core-manual.pdf that comes with ADAMS:

 Though the flow editor is mainly used for designing and executing flows, you are by no means restricted to it.
-ADAMS was designed from the get go to be executed in a server environment, i.e., through command-line invocation.
+ADAMS was designed from the start to be executed in a server/headless environment, i.e., through command-line invocation.
 The following command-lines are using the bash shell.
-Windows users need to change run to run.bat and forward slashes to backslashes.
+Windows users need to change exec.sh to exec.bat and forward slashes to backslashes.

 The class responsible to executing flows from the command-line is:

 You can use the launcher (used in the run and run.bat scripts) to execute a flow as follows:

 If the default memory allocation is now enough or too much, use the -memory option to define the heap size explicitly, e.g., 256 MB:

 The following options are specific to the FlowRunner class:

 - -clean-up - automatically closes any windows after the flow finishes execution and returns control back to command shell

 - -headless - suppresses all graphical output, useful in server environment/background process

 This command-line executes a flow that performs a 10-fold cross-validation and instead of showing the result in a Display actor, it simply outputs it in the console:

 ./bin/exec.sh -main adams.flow.FlowRunner -memory 256m -clean-up -headless -input ./flows/adams-weka-crossvalidate_classifier.flow